SheCodesAus/she-codes-crowdfunding-api-project-FallowBlade/README.md

 ​
 - [X] Category Feature
 ​
 This feature creates project categories with a name, unique ID and slug(URL-friendly name convention) to sit as distinct category option.
+This is so that you can group or associate projects by a category.
+To be honest, don't think it's working the way I intended.
+I wanted it to link to a project via a FK/PK assocation, but at the moment it's sitting as a field I need to write in against a project..
+Hopefully you can see the spirit of the intention there though, if not the execution..

 - [X] Ben's Bonus Totals Feature
 ​